Injuries in netball: Emotional responses

 During injury and recovery players may experience different mood states.
 The most commonly found mood disturbances are increases in depression, tension and anger.
 The emotional response will depend on how extreme the injury is.
 Self-efficacy is defined as one's belief in ones ability to succeed in specific situations.
 Physical self-efficacy is often affected by an injury.
 Players will often enter an extremely negative state of mind immediately after an injury, however; during recovery they often become exceedingly positive.

 Self-motivation

-Most often players will be highly motivated to get back to playing netball as soon as possible.
-However it is important to remember that injured athletes will have good and bad days.
-During rehabilitation an athletes motivation and enthusiasm for treatment may decrease if they are experiencing setbacks or a period of little or no improvement.
-It is important for athletes to have a good support network to keep them positive and focused during these harder times.
+In many cases, players will be highly motivated to get back to playing netball as soon as possible.
+During rehabilitation an athlete's motivation and enthusiasm for treatment may decrease if they are experiencing setbacks, or a period of little or no improvement.
+Studies show that it is important for athletes to have a good support network to keep them positive and focused during these times.